Working to make government more effective

 Sir Robert Buckland, former justice secretary

-Sir Robert Buckland KC has been Conservative MP for South Swindon since 2010.
+Sir Robert Buckland KC was the Conservative MP for South Swindon (2010–24).
 He served as solicitor general between 2014 and 2019, before being appointed as justice secretary in 2019 when Boris Johnson became prime minister.
 He served as Wales secretary between July and October 2022.

 Tim Durrant (TD): You entered government as solicitor general in 2014.
 What was the conversation like with the prime minister when he asked you to join his government?